 The Company's Employee Equity Incentive Plan (the "Equity Plan") currently provides for the grant of discretionary options, restricted stock awards and restricted stock units to employees, and provides for shares to be sold to employees of the Company at a discounted purchase price under its investment share program.
 The Equity Plan is administered by the Board of Directors of the Company, based on recommendations received from the Compensation Committee of the Board of Directors.
 The Compensation Committee consists of three independent directors.
-In determining the quantities and types of awards for grant, the Compensation Committee periodically reviews the objectives of the Company's compensation system and takes into account the position and responsibilities of the employee being considered, the nature and value to the Company of his or her service and accomplishments, his or her present and potential contributions to the success of the Company, the value of the type of awards to the employee and such other factors as the Compensation Committee deems relevant.
+In determining the quantities and types of awards for grant, the Compensation Committee periodically reviews the objectives of the Company of his or her service and accomplishments, his or her present and potential contributions to the success of the Company, the value of the type of awards to the employee and such other factors as the Compensation Committee deems relevant.

 Stock options and related vesting requirements and terms are granted at the Board of Directors' discretion, but generally vest ratably over three to five-year periods and, with respect to certain options granted to members of senior management, based on the Company's performance.
 Generally, the maximum contractual term of stock options is ten years, although the Board of Directors may grant options that exceed the ten-year term.
-During fiscal years 2021, 2020, and 2019, the Company granted options to purchase 18,998 shares, 21,992 shares, 26,507 shares, respectively, of its Class A Common Stock to employees at market value on the grant dates.
-Of the total 2021 stock option grants, 10,935 are service-based and vest ratably over a service period of 3 years and 8,063 are performance-based.
+During fiscal years 2022, 2021, and 2020, the Company granted options to purchase 17,114 shares, 18,998 shares, 21,992 shares, respectively, of its Class A Common Stock to employees at market value on the grant dates.
+All of the total 2022 stock option grants were performance-based.

-During fiscal years 2021, 2020, and 2019, the Company granted 12,867 shares, 33,403 shares, and 22,509 shares, respectively, of restricted stock units to certain senior managers and key employees.
-All of the 2021 restricted stock unit grants are service-based and vest ratably over service periods of three to five years.
+During fiscal years 2022, 2021, and 2020, the Company granted 32,744 shares, 12,867 shares, and 33,403 shares, respectively, of restricted stock units to certain senior managers and key employees.
+All of the 2022 restricted stock unit grants are service-based and vest ratably over service periods of three to five years.

 The Equity Plan also has an investment share program which permits employees who have been with the Company for at least one year to purchase shares of Class A Common Stock at a discount from current market value of 0% to 40%, based on the employee's tenure with the Company.
 Investment shares vest ratably over service periods of five years.
 Participants may pay for these shares either up front or through payroll deductions over an eleven-month period during the year of purchase.
-During fiscal years 2021, 2020, and 2019, employees elected to purchase an aggregate of 4,954 investment shares, 9,127 investment shares, and 7,901 investment shares, respectively.
+During fiscal years 2022, 2021, and 2020, employees elected to purchase an aggregate of 10,845 investment shares, 4,954 investment shares, and 9,127 investment shares, respectively.

-The Company has reserved 6.7 million shares of Class A Common Stock for issuance pursuant to the Equity Plan, of which 1.0 million shares were available for grant as of December 25, 2021.
+The Company has reserved 6.7 million shares of Class A Common Stock for issuance pursuant to the Equity Plan, of which 1.0 million shares were available for grant as of December 31, 2022.
 Shares reserved for issuance under cancelled employee stock options and forfeited restricted stock are returned to the reserve under the Equity Plan for future grants or purchases.

 The Company also purchases unvested investment shares from employees who have left the Company at the lesser of (i) the price paid for the shares when the employee acquired the shares or (ii) the fair market value of the shares as of the date next preceding the date on which the shares are called for redemption by the Company.
 These shares are also returned to the reserve under the Equity Plan for future grants or purchases.